 No additional fee shall be assessed for facsimile filing.

 Rule 15 Drug Court Docket

-The Court hereby establishes the “Gallipolis Municipal Court Drug Court Specialized Docket Program” effective August 2, 2014.
+Establishment of the Gallipolis Municipal Court Drug Court Specialized Docket.
+The Court hereby establishes the “Gallipolis Municipal Court Drug Court Specialized Docket Program,” effective August 2, 2014.
 This docket is created pursuant to the authority and requirements under the Rules of Superintendence for the Courts of Ohio, specifically, Rule 36.20, Specialized Docket Certification.

+Details.
 The Gallipolis Municipal Court Drug Court is a post-conviction program for non-violent addicted defendants.
 Defendants must meet eligibility requirements for admission into the program as set forth in the policy and procedures manual.
 Defendants can be referred to the Drug Court program as a condition of an initial sentence or as a treatment strategy sanction for a violation of the terms of probation.